HL7/fhir-qi-core/pages/qdm-to-qicore.md

 #### 8.20.1 Procedure Vs Intervention

-FHIR references both of this concept using the Procedure resource, specifically noting a process that involves verification of the patient’s comprehension or to change the patient’s mental state would be a Procedure.
+FHIR references both of these concepts using the Procedure resource, specifically noting a process that involves verification of the patient’s comprehension or to change the patient’s mental state would be a Procedure.